helium/HIP/0069-reassertion-fee-reduction.md

 # Unresolved Questions

 On the economic effect, burning less HNT as a result of reduced reassertion fees, has a negative economic impact.
-However, there may end up being more DC burned from more location assertions (than there were prior to the reassertion fee redcution.)
+However, there may end up being more DC burned from more location assertions (than there were prior to the reassertion fee reduction.)
 Therefore, will this HIP impact the Network's economics negatively or positively?

 On the UX side, the non-scoped factors are the work that is needed in various maker apps, ensuring that all hotspots can use the variable rate (depending on the aforementioned equation/logic).
 Additionally, if a maker decides not to respect the reassertion fee reduction amount, the chain may accept the higher fee amount (which cannot be undone).